the-dagger/FireChat/README.md

 ## Overview

-FriendlyChat is an app that allows users to send and receive text and photos in realtime across platforms.
+FireChat is an app that allows users to send and receive text and photos in realtime across platforms.

 ## Using the App